 SOUTH OKANAGAN REGIONAL GROWTH STRATEGY.
-VOL. 8, 2016
+VOL. 9, 2017

 Table of Contents

 INTRODUCTION 5

 CONTEXT 6

 SECTION 1 - HOUSING AND DEVELOPMENT 8

 SECTION 2 - ECOSYSTEMS, NATURAL AREAS AND PARKS 13

 SECTION 3 - INFRASTRUCTURE AND TRANSPORTATION 15

 SECTION 4 - HEALTH AND SAFETY 17

 SECTION 5 - REGIONAL ECONOMIC DEVELOPMENT 21

 SECTION 6 - ENGAGEMENT AND COLLABORATION 23

 SECTION 7 - ENERGY EMISSIONS AND CLIMATE CHANGE 24

 Introduction

-The Local Government Act requires a regional district to measure its progress on a Regional Growth Strategy (RGS).
-Performance indicators have been selected for the South Okanagan RGS to allow the Regional District of Okanagan-Similkameen (RDOS) to monitor its implementation and progress towards the vision articulated by the community.

-An original set of indicators was established in 2008, and a further selection of ten key indicators was chosen to start monitoring the RGS once it was adopted in 2010.
+The Local Government Act requires a regional district to measure its progress on an RGS.
+Performance indicators selected for the South Okanagan RGS will allow the RDOS to monitor its implementation and progress towards the vision articulated by the community.
+An original set of indicators was established in 2008, and a selection of ten key indicators was chosen to start monitoring the RGS once it was adopted in 2010.
 The selected indicators were based on the seven goals of the RGS.
 A long list of indicators, derived from a literature review of existing or proposed regional growth strategy monitoring programs from regional districts in British Columbia and other indicator programs, was refined based on how well they suited RGS goals, data availability, and reliability.
 Since 2010, some indicators have proven to be difficult to track, suffer from data challenges, or poorly represent the goal with which they are associated.
-As a result, these have been updated and replaced as necessary as part of the 2016 revisions.
+These have been updated and replaced as necessary as part of the 2016 revisions.
 There are now 16 indicators tracking the performance of the goals of the seven policy areas.
 Two additional context indicators show population growth trends against which change in other indicators can be made more meaningful.
 Indicators have been selected to balance fidelity to the goals with pragmatic concerns of data collection and reporting frequency.
 Data for all the indicators are available freely from trusted sources (including internal regional district processes), at least every two years.

-This is the second volume of indicators produced since the 2016 Snapshot update This 2016 Snapshot will show any additional data available since Volume 7, 2015 was produced.
+This is the third volume of indicators produced since the 2015 Snapshot update.
+This 2017 Snapshot will show any additional data available since Volume 8, 2016 was produced.
+CONTEXT